Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 In this chapter, we will learn:
 + How to install mousetrap.jl
-+ How to create our first mousetrap program
++ How to create our first mousetrap application
 + Basic Julia skills that are needed to understand the rest of this manual

+---

 ## Installation